TobiasDeBruijn/rConsole/docs/README.md

 # API Documentation
 Communication happens over TCP sockets.
 Encoding is UTF-8, lines are terminated with a line seperator (Platform dependent)

+>Tip: If you want to play around with the API, you can use Hercules' TCP Client to do so easily

 ### Signin
 The first thing you should do after connecting is signing in:
 ```json